Managing your holiday spending

 Related article: Can money buy you happiness?

 This year, why not focus on finding ways to make the season special for those you love without committing a huge amount of money to Christmas spending?
-It might not make your favourite retailers terribly happy but you may be surprised at how it increases your enjoyment of the holiday season.
+It might not make your favorite retailers terribly happy but you may be surprised at how it increases your enjoyment of the holiday season.

 How do you manage your holiday spending?
 Do you find yourself under pressure to buy for people or have you found a way to cut back on your list?
 Maybe you’ve found a creative way to give gifts that don’t cost a lot but bring a lot of joy.
 Let me know, I’d love to hear from you.